operio-dev/operio-whitepaper/docs/03_problem_validation_problem_impact.md

 Mid-market organizations face unique implementation challenges that create lasting organizational scars.
 Unlike enterprises with dedicated IT teams and transformation budgets, mid-market companies typically attempt ERP implementations with existing staff who must maintain daily operations while learning new systems.

-The 60-70% implementation failure rate across traditional vendors isn't just a statistics problem for mid-market companies—it's an existential threat.
-Failed implementations consume 18-24 months of organizational focus, destroy transformation budgets, and create deep skepticism about future technology initiatives.
+The 30% implementation failure rate across traditional vendors isn't just a statistics problem for mid-market companies—it's an existential threat.
+Failed implementations consume 12+ months of organizational focus, destroy transformation budgets, and create deep skepticism about future technology initiatives.

 When implementations do succeed, the results are often pyrrhic victories.
-Below 40% user adoption rates in the first year mean that organizations spend millions on systems that most employees actively avoid using.
+Even successful implementations typically achieve only 70% utilization rates, meaning that organizations spend millions on systems that most employees partially avoid using.
 The workarounds and shadow IT solutions that employees create to bypass ERP limitations often become more critical to daily operations than the official systems.

 ### Enterprise Segment: The Competitive Intelligence Crisis